 The heater control valve might be closing and not allowing more hot fluid to enter once the inside core fluid has cooled down.
 The car should not lose heat if the engine has achieved its full temperature for operation.
 The hot fluid should constantly flow from engine to the car’s heater core.
 So, your core might be plugging up or there is some issue with your heat valve.

-If you'd like to read similar articles to Why Is my Car Thermostat Going up and down, we recommend you browse around our Car Maintenance and Repair category.
+If you want to read similar articles to Why Is my Car Thermostat Going up and down, we recommend you visit our Car Maintenance and Repair category.